Study Abroad Program Overview

 Use the following resources to learn about courses on UCEAP:

-You will take a full-time course of study while abroad; 26-30 UC quarter units (14 semester units).
+You are required to take a full-time course of study while abroad.
+26-30 quarter/17.3-20 semester UC units required; five-six courses.

 Internships, Research, and Independent Study